Living With a Spinal Cord Injury - Pressure Sores

 reddening of the skin to severe

-complications, such as infection of the bone (osteomyelitis) or blood (sepsis).
+complications, such as infection of the bone or blood.
 They

 can be hard to treat and slow to heal.

-skin reduces blood supply to the skin and to the tissues beneath the skin.
+skin, which reduces blood supply to the skin and to the tissues under the skin.

-occurs when a person is pulled across bed sheets or other surfaces, and shear,
+occurs when a person is pulled across bed sheets or other surfaces.

 which is movement (such as sliding down a chair) that causes the skin to fold